lizhuoran1992/girtech-farewell/README.md

 # girtech-farewell-revealjs
-John made this reveal.js project to share all wonderful memories with GIR Tech team in Singapore and New York
+John made this reveal.js project to share all wonderful memories with GIR Tech team in Singapore, New York and London.

 Website: http://www.girtech.sg